happi/theBeamBook/README.md

 4. Done (for OTP version X), if things changes in later versions of Erlang OTP the chapter will need an update.

-(Not all chapters are yet marked in this way)
+(Not all chapters are yet marked in this way.)

 ### Style guide